pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

     -   Speech expresses thought
     -   each monad expresses the entire universe

-#### Leibniz on the Role of Expression in Human Reasoning.
+#### Leibniz on the Role of Expression in Human Reasoning. {#leibniz-on-the-role-of-expression-in-human-reasoning.}

-> IV.
-What is common to all these expressions is that we can pass from a
+> 1. What is common to all these expressions is that we can pass from a
 >     consideration of the relations in the expression to a knowledge of
 >     the corresponding properties of the thing expressed.